RoboCup Junior Soccer

 Simple Simon League

 Want to get into RCJ Soccer and don't know where to start?
 If sufficient interest is shown, states will run a Simple Simon League.
 This is a cheap introductory league with modified rules.
-No compass sesnors are allowed in this league.
-Simple simon Kits are available from Modern teaching Aids. http://www.teaching.com.au/catalogue?catalogue=MTA&category=MTA-ROBOCUP-ROBOTICS-COMPETITIONS For more details, go to the Soccer Training Page
+No compass sensors are allowed in this league.
+Simple Simon Kits are available from Modern Teaching Aids. http://www.teaching.com.au/catalogue?catalogue=MTA&category=MTA-ROBOCUP-ROBOTICS-COMPETITIONS For more details, go to the Soccer Training Page

 World Robot Olympiad(WRO)

-Four Novice League fnalists will be offered the opportunity to represent Australia in WRO GEN II Football at WRO the following year in November. http://www.wro2012.org/ This is a great event with with participants coming from over 30 different countries.
+Four GENII League fnalists will be offered the opportunity to represent Australia in WRO GEN II Football at WRO the following year in November. http://www.wro2014.org/ This is a great event with with participants coming from over 30 different countries.
 After paying a nominal entry fee, all accommodation and food is covered.
 Successful teams will need to raise funds to pay for flights.